 Hello, Sara

 Class components are more feature-rich than functional components.
-They extend from React.Component
+They extend from React.Component and have access to lifecycle methods.

 class Welcome extends React.Component {